 On the other hand, if the dismissal is made for serious misconduct (and a fortiori, for gross negligence), the deduction clause will apply (Cass. soc n ° 04-42660 of December 14, 2005)

-The clause of withdrawal does not apply if the employee takes note of the break and that break is recognized as being imputable to the employer (Cass. soc.
+The withdrawal clause does not apply if the employee acknowledges the separation and that this separation is recognized as being attributable to the employer (Cass. soc.
 No. 87-43787 of July 4, 1990).

 As noted above, the amount to be repaid must:

-- constitute a real counterpart to a financial commitment from the employer more its legal, contractual or contractual obligations (Cass. soc.
-No. 90-45374 of January 5, 1995): in other words, the employer can not claim a refund of mandatory expenses,
+- constitute a real consideration for a financial commitment from the employer more its legal, contractual or contractual obligations (Cass. soc.
+No. 90-45374 of January 5, 1995): in other words, the employer cannot request reimbursement of compulsory expenses,

 - be proportionate to the costs actually incurred by the employer (Cass. soc. n ° 00-42909 of May 21st, 2002);

 Thus, must especially be excluded from the amount to be refunded:

 - the scholarships or grants received by the company or the employee which made it possible to finance the training (Cass. soc.
 No. 94-43195 of November 19, 1995);